UNG: Calm Before Another Storm In Natural Gas

 Deep contango in futures term structure points to further substantial underperformance in UNG.

-Short covering by large speculators has propelled natural gas prices higher even as fundamentals remain bleak.
+Short-covering by large speculators has propelled natural gas prices higher even as fundamentals remain bleak.

 Although long-term technical picture is on the mend, historical analysis suggests the bottom is not in yet.